Aashutosh0987/SQL-Data_exploration/README.md

 # SQL-Data_exploration
-A mini project on exploratory data exploration using SQL The data set contains information of COVID-19 deaths and cases registered till 30 April 2021
+A mini project on exploratory data Analysis using SQL The data set contains information on COVID-19 deaths and cases registered till 30 April 2021